H. T. Coates & Co.

 A precursor of today’s modernistic approach to this power of women, her work is remarkable for its “lack of sentimentality, pervasive use of irony, psychological depth of richly-drawn characters, intense atmospheric descriptions of New England, and concise language.
 She had an innovative use of narrative voice and structure in investigating the relations between the sexes in analyzing emotions ranging from love and desire to disdain, aggression and depression.”

-In her lifetime she was compared to George Elliot and the Bronte sisters.
+In her lifetime she was compared to George Eliot and the Bronte sisters.
 She died in 1902 after a long illness.
 Today, Barstow Street in Mattapoisett commemorates Elizabeth and her family.

 Stockton, Elizabeth. “‘A Crusade against Duty’: Property, Self-Possession, and the Law in the Novels of Elizabeth Stoddard.”
 The New England Quarterly, vol. 79, no. 3, 2006, pp. 413-438.